ktraw2/upsilon-custom/README.md

   - Adds a Clear button to the Project Table
   - Fixes crashes when opening a logic tile GUI while holding a block
 - Removed VoxelBox mods due to licensing issues
-  - VoxelMenu is being rewritten from scratch in UpsilonFixes (not done yet)
+  - VoxelMenu has been rewritten from scratch in UpsilonFixes
   - VoxelPlayer has no replacement
   - VoxelMap can still be optionally used as it's a separate thing
 - Removed LiteLoader, as it was only used by the VoxelBox mods